shibam-pandit/NSE-Stock-Data-Scraping/README.md

      - Accessed iframe content
      - Filled login form and submitted
      - Login process completed
-     - Navigated to company page: <URL>
+     - Navigated to company page: <URL>     - Data updated in Google Sheet

+## Automated Scraping with GitHub Actions

+This script is configured to run automatically every day using GitHub Actions.

+1. **How It Works**:
+   - The script is scheduled to run at 01:00 UTC daily (adjust this time in `.github/workflows/daily-scraper.yml`).
+   - GitHub Actions executes the script in a cloud environment, so your computer doesn't need to be on.
-     - Data updated in Google Sheet
+   - Results are automatically updated in your Google Sheet.

+2. **Setup GitHub Actions**:
+   - All necessary configuration is included in `.github/workflows/daily-scraper.yml`.
+   - After pushing to GitHub, add these repository secrets in your GitHub repository settings:
+     ```
+     MC_USERNAME       (your Moneycontrol username)
+     MC_PASSWORD       (your Moneycontrol password)
+     SPREADSHEET_ID    (your Google Sheet ID)
+     GOOGLE_SERVICE_ACCOUNT_KEY (the entire JSON content of your service-account-key.json file)
+     ```

+3. **Manual Triggering**:
+   - You can also manually trigger the workflow from the "Actions" tab in your GitHub repository.

+4. **Monitoring**:
+   - Check the "Actions" tab in your GitHub repository to monitor runs.
+   - If a run fails, an issue will be automatically created in your repository.

 ## Project Structure

 ```
 moneycontrol-swot-scraper/
 ├── .env                    # Environment variables (MC_USERNAME, MC_PASSWORD, SPREADSHEET_ID)
+├── .github/
+│   └── workflows/
+│       └── daily-scraper.yml # GitHub Actions workflow for daily scraping
 ├── package.json            # Project dependencies and scripts
 ├── app.js                  # Main script for scraping and storing data
 └── service-account-key.json # Google Cloud service account key (not tracked in git)
 ```